Getting Started

 Following the BFC deadline, the League distributes public surveys to community residents, League members, bike advocates, and bicyclists who may be familiar with each applicant community.

-The public survey is distributed in a number of ways:
+The public survey is distributed in several ways:

 • Applicant communities are asked to distribute the survey locally through their website, newsletter, or social media.
 (This step is strongly encouraged, but not required for applicants.)